Javascript SEO for Programmatic Sites: A Comprehensive Guide for Marketers

 - Optimize crawling: An e-learning platform with numerous courses should use server-side redirects when course URLs change.
 This helps search engines efficiently update their index without waiting for JavaScript to execute.

-It’s also important to note that Google recommends using JavaScript redirects only as a last resort, because, as noted earlier, it can be problematic for SEO.
+It’s also important to note that Google recommends using JavaScript redirects only as a last resort, because they can be problematic for SEO.
+JavaScript redirects can cause issues because search engines might not execute the JavaScript quickly enough, or at all, leading to missed redirects and a poor user experience.

 For optimal SEO performance, implement server-side redirects.
 These are processed during the crawling stage, before rendering, making them faster and more reliable.
 This method ensures that search engines efficiently follow redirects to the correct pages.